rudikershaw/fire-emissions-ai/README.md

 To train the predictor on your own data simply do the following.

-1. Run the preprocess.py with `$ pipenv run python fireemissionsai/preprocess.py [directory containing GFED hdfs]`.
+1. Run the preprocess.py with `$ pipenv run python fireemissionsai/preprocess.py [GFED hdfs directory]`.
 2. Run the predict.py with `$ pipenv run python fireemissionsai/predict.py [path to .csv] --retrain --persist`.

 Using the `--persist` flag will save your newly trained model and weights over the existing model.
 To train a model for one-time-use simply omit the `--persist` flag.